intherejeet/intherejeet.github.io/content/_index.md

     </div>

     <p class="about-text">
-      I’m a Senior Research Scientist at Fujitsu Research of Europe.
+      I’m a Principal Research Scientist at Fujitsu Research of Europe.
 My work sits at the intersection of <strong>AI security</strong> and <strong>cybersecurity</strong>—from computer vision in the early years to today’s language‑centric and distributed AI systems.
       I design evaluation methods, open datasets, and practical defenses for <strong>LLM/LMM safety</strong>, <strong>agentic RAG systems</strong>, and <strong>adversarial robustness</strong>.
 Recent projects include inference‑time safety for LLMs, disparity auditing via single‑token probes (TFDP), and secure orchestration for tool‑using agents.
       I care about results that hold up under scrutiny: measured improvements, reproducible benchmarks, and deployments that make systems safer in practice.
       Selected work appears at EMNLP 2025 and ACL 2025, with prior contributions at BMVC, ECCV, and ACML, alongside a granted US patent (12183118) and open datasets for red‑teaming and disparity evaluation.